Skip to main content

 Providers

-Use OpenAI Vector Stores, Pinecone, or Qdrant.
+Use OpenAI Vector Stores, Pinecone, Qdrant, or Chroma.

 Create, select, or delete vector targets.